giskook/giskook.github.io/_posts/2025-1-11-solidity-proxy.markdown

 * owner 0x43Db1155C06548666E2928f4970694CA21B1835a
 * withdrawalFee 1

-## For simple Variables: Stored sequentially in slots.
+## For simple Variables

+Stored sequentially in slots.
 ```
 cast storage 0x00CEDc793A6a48eb9e0bE53D79d9e983ab96A5E8 0x01
 ```